louisgregg/file_downloader/README.md

-This script takes two arguments on execution - a url and file extension (with or without the dot).
+**Update:** This script has been changed to rely entirely on wget - it no longer curls and parses html to find links to files of the desired type.
+Much more reliable this way :-)
-**Example: file_downloader.sh example.com pdf**
+This script takes two or more arguments on execution - a url and file extension(s) (WITHOUT the preceding dot).
-It does not search through web pages recursively.
-It greps though the webpage's html for the extension specified and the results are piped through to sed.
-Sed searches for strings enclosed in quotations on that line.
-With luck this will catch links to the file type specified.
-This method is messy and easily broken, but it's faster than downloading a bunch of pdfs via point-and-click.
+**Example: bash file_downloader.sh example.com pdf jpg doc**
-**Requirements**: parallel (sudo apt-get install parallel)
+Wget then searches recursively through web pages using for files with the extension(s) specified and downloads them to the current folder.
+The websites folder trees are net preserved.